DHTMLX/docs-suite/docs/treegrid/configuration.md

 # Configuration

-dhtmlxTreeGrid possesses flexible configuration that let you get desired look and feel via a collection of versatile properties.
+DHTMLX TreeGrid possesses flexible configuration that let you get desired look and feel via a collection of versatile properties.

 ## Columns